-Mazda aspires to be a company that coexists in harmony with the planet and is committed to exhaustive resource recycling and waste reduction measures.
-Development-related resource recycling measures include the promotion of the 3Rs (reduce, reuse, and recycle) and circular economies for a perspective encompassing the entirety of automobile life cycles.
-Meanwhile, the Company will advance initiatives in production, logistics, and other areas to contribute to the realization of a recycling-oriented society from a “well-to-wheel” perspective and global and supply chain perspective with a view of the entirety of the automobile supply chain.
+Mazda aspires to be a company that coexists in harmony with the planet and is committed to comprehensive resource recycling and waste reduction measures.
+Development-related resource recycling measures include promotion of the 3Rs (reduce, reuse, and recycle) and circular economies for a perspective encompassing the entirety of automobile life cycles.
+Meanwhile, the Company will advance initiatives in production, logistics, and other areas to contribute to the realization of a recycling-oriented society from a "well-to-wheel" perspective and a global and supply chain perspective, taking into account the entirety of the automobile supply chain.

 Materials